XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2019/xmpro-overview-&-fin-fan-failure-demo.md

 # XMPro Overview & Fin Fan Failure Demo
 {% embed url="https://www.youtube.com/watch?v=CKunaPTI0Io" %}

 In this video, you'll learn what a Rapid Application Builder for Industrial IoT is and why it matters to companies in industries like manufacturing, mining, oil and gas and utilities.
-You'll...
+You'll also see an example of how you can build an IoT application with XMPro to prevent events like fin fan failure in your industrial plant.
 <details>
-<summary>Transcript</summary>In this video, you'll learn what a Rapid Application Builder for Industrial IoT is and why it matters to companies in industries like manufacturing, mining, oil and gas and utilities.
-You'll...
-in this presentation I'll quickly run
+<summary>Transcript</summary>in this presentation I'll quickly run

 you through what a rapid industrial I at